dshills/goauto/README.md

 ## Concepts

+### Verbose
+GoAuto follows the go tools convention of no news is good news.
+It will silently watch for file changes, launch workflows and tasks without any output other than the output from the task itself.
+If running a task like a go tool that has the same philosophy, no output will be generated at all.
+When first writing a set of tasks this can be a little disconcerting.
+Did it run?
+Did it work?

+	goauto.Verbose = true

+This will print debug information about what events are being received by a Pipeline, starting a workflow, and tasks being run.
+At some point an option may be added to just show specific output.
+When writing your own tasks you always have the choice of outputting whatever you wish.

 ### Pipelines
 A Pipeline monitors one or more file system directories for changes.
 When it detects a change it asks each Workflow if the specific file is a match and if it is launches the Workflow.
 Workflows are run sequentially, however future versions may include an option for running concurrently.
 Output and Error io can be set for a Pipeline.
 If not specified it will use StdIn and StdErr.
 One or more Pipelines can be declared.
 Running them concurrently is a choice left to the developer.